TNRIS/lambda-s4/README.md

   7. zip function and deploy
 * Originally: 7,716 items - 344.0 MB
 * After dep_cleanup: 2,072 items - 154.0 MB (44 MB compressed!)

 ---

-## Deployment

-* `ls4-00-reproject`, `ls4-04-shp_index`, `ls4-05-mapfile`, `ls4-maintenance`, & `ls4-compile_indexes` are python functions which require copying dependencies from site-packages to function folder for deployment.
-* JS functions only have their `./bin/<gdal binary>` as a dependency and don't need others transferred.
-* if using separate virtual envs for python functions (**as you should be**) then enable it for the function being deployed.
-* `ls4-04-shp_index` is a special case as it uses GDAL with ManyLinux Wheels.
-See section above on preparing its' dependencies for deployment as it differs from any other lambda preparation.
-* then run `make pack-<function/folder name>` from project root to copy dependencies from site-packages into function folder.
-* zip contents and upload if testing. otherwise, head over to TNRIS deployments for the Terraform deployment of the functions and Mapserver instance.

----